Measurement of branching fractions of $\Lambda_c^+\to{}pK_S^0K_S^0$ and $\Lambda_c^+\to{}pK_S^0\eta$ at Belle: Summary

 where the uncertainties are statistical and systematic, respectively, Using the world average $\BR(\LcTopKs)=(1.59\pm 0.08)\%$~\cite{bib:PDG2022}, we obtain the absolute branching fractions

 where the first uncertainties are statistical, the second systematic, and the third from the uncertainty on $\mathcal{B}(\LcTopKs)$.
 The first of these branching fractions is measured for the first time and found to be much smaller than the theoretical prediction of $(1.9\pm0.4)\!\times\!10^{-3}$~\cite{Cen:2019ims}.
-The latter one is consistent with the world average, $(4.15\pm0.90)\!\times\!10^{-3}$~\cite{bib:PDG2022}, and has a precision improved by threefold.
+The latter is consistent with the world average, $(4.15\pm0.90)\!\times\!10^{-3}$~\cite{bib:PDG2022}, with a threefold improvement in precision.

-We also show the Dalitz plots of $\LcTopKsKs$ and $\LcTopKsEta$ after background subtraction and efficiency correction, and find two clear structures: $f_0(980)$ or $a_0(980)$ decaying into $\KS\KS$ and $N^*(1535)$ decaying into $p\eta$.
-This indicates that amplitude analyses of these decays, which will be possible using the large datasets that will become available at BESIII~\cite{BESIII:2020nme} or Belle II~\cite{Belle-II:2018jsg}, may help understand the nature of such intermediate resonances.
+We reconstruct the Dalitz plots for $\LcTopKsKs$ and $\LcTopKsEta$, with background subtractions and efficiency corrections.
+We note two clear structures that are consistent with $f_0(980)\to \KS\KS$ or $a_0(980)\to \KS\KS$ and $N^*(1535)\to p\eta$, raising the expectation that the nature of these intermediate resonances will be probed in the future with amplitude analyses on the larger data sets anticipated from BESIII~\cite{BESIII:2020nme} and Belle II~\cite{Belle-II:2018jsg}.